Ray Nitschke: Early life

-Proviso Township High School

 Nitschke entered Proviso Township High School in Maywood shortly before his mother's death.
 The loss of both parents enraged Nitschke, and the lack of a parental disciplinarian to quell his rage caused him to engage in fights with other kids in the neighborhood.
 During his freshman year at Proviso, he played fullback on one of the school's three football teams.
 He was a poor student and his grades eventually caught up with him as he was declared academically ineligible to play sports his sophomore year.
 He would lament this embarrassment for the rest of his life.

 He succeeded in raising his grades enough in his sophomore year to allow him to play sports his junior year, when he had grown significantly (to six feet tall).
 He starred on the varsity football team, playing quarterback on offense and safety on defense for coach Andy Puplis.
 He played varsity basketball and was a pitcher and left fielder for the varsity baseball team.
 His baseball skills brought him an offer from the professional St. Louis Browns with a $3,000 signing bonus.
 Nitschke was also offered scholarships from college football programs around the country.
 Puplis advised him to accept a football scholarship.
 Wanting to play at a Big Ten university, with a chance to appear in the Rose Bowl, he accepted a football scholarship to the University of Illinois in 1954.

-University of Illinois
+College career

 While at Illinois, Nitschke smoked, drank heavily, and fought at the drop of a hat.
 Never a good student in high school, his grades suffered at college.
 In his sophomore year in 1955, due to a depletion of players in the offensive backfield, Illini head coach Ray Eliot moved Nitschke from quarterback to fullback, shattering his childhood dream of quarterbacking a team to a victory in the Rose Bowl.
 At this time, college football had reverted to primarily single-platoon football, meaning those players that were on offense had to switch to defense, and vice versa, when ball possession changed.
 On defense, Nitschke played linebacker.
 He proved to be a very skilled player and tackler as a linebacker, so much so that, by his senior year, Paul Brown considered him the best linebacker in college football.

 In his junior year in 1956 Nitschke lost his four front teeth on the opening kick-off against Ohio State.
 Nitschke never wore a face mask and one of the Buckeye's player's helmets hit him in the mouth knocking out two teeth initially; the other two were hanging by the roots.
 He played the rest of the game.